wp-plugins/shareaholic/readme.txt

 Tested up to: 4.0
 Stable tag: 7.6.0.1

-The easiest, most effective way to grow your website traffic, effectively engage your audience, monetize your site, and gain insights for free.
+The easiest, most effective way to grow your website traffic, effectively engage your audience, monetize, and gain insights for free.

 == Description ==